stackblitz/docs/docs/guides/user-guide/getting-started.md

 ## Using the StackBlitz editor

-Once you’ve chosen or uploaded a project, you should see a StackBlitz editor, which automatically compiles the project’s code to show a result on in the Preview panel on the right.
+Once you’ve chosen or uploaded a project, you should see a StackBlitz editor, which automatically compiles the project’s code to show a result in the Preview panel on the right.
 Now, make some changes to the code and see live updates in the Preview!

 ![The StackBlitz editor showing the React TypeScript starter project](./assets/getting-started-editor.png)